 SOR's objective for this project was to create a mobile application, SOR Mobile (SORM) that would provide several new and innovative mechanisms through which SOR could distribute and receive offender information.
-It would also offer a new tool for law enforcement to utilize while on patrol and/or while engaged in targeted non-compliant offender operations, such as sweeps.
+It would also offer a new tool for law enforcement to utilize while on patrol and/or while engaged in targeted non-compliant offender operations, such as statewide sex offender sweeps and sex offender, in-field registrations.
 This project has improved law enforcement partner information sharing abilities, facilitated offender address verification, and expanded collaboration on investigations; assisting SOR in its implementation of the Sex Offender Registration Notification Act (SORNA) requirements.